phuongdungnguyenbui/library-management-system-in-C/README.md

 This project is the individual final project of the CSC10001 Course (VNG-HCMUS) created by Nguyen Bui Phuong Dung - school year 2023.12 - 2026.07.

-This project has 2 versions: the first allows information to be saved in the console cache, and the second saves information in text files.
+This project has 2 versions: **Version 1 allows information to be saved in the console cache**, **Version 2 saves information in text files**.

 # Content
 Details of information are: